My Little Bossings: Critical reception

-My Little Bossings was released to negative reception from critics, despite opening at first place in the box office.

 Much of the criticism was directed at the film's plot and editing, citing lack of production value and its extensive and blatant use of product placement.
 The most negative reviews came from Rappler and ClickTheCity.com, each giving the film one out of five stars.
-Joseph Garcia of BusinessWorld branded the film as “one long commercial”, joking that the film is something to watch “if you’re looking to complete your grocery list and need a hint on what to buy.”
+Joseph Garcia of BusinessWorld called the film “one long commercial”, joking that the film is something to watch “if you’re looking to complete your grocery list and need a hint on what to buy.”
 Philbert Ortiz Dy of Click the City called the film “an insult”, criticizing the film's editing and also stating that it was “banking entirely on the presence of a couple of recognizable names.”
 A similarly critical review was made by Zig Marasigan of Rappler, also noting the intrusive use of product endorsements as “some of the most distasteful examples of local product placement while no effort is made to weave them into the narrative.”
 Television host Lourd de Veyra also stated his disappointment for the film in an open letter, lamenting that the film felt like it was “made in just three days”, and that “we never paid 220 pesos to watch the film for the actors to hawk instant pancit canton, bread, laundry detergent, cough syrup” and several other products endorsed by Kris Aquino and Vic Sotto.

 A more positive review by Myra Grace Calulo of Philippine Entertainment Portal, however, saying that the film is “a family flick that sprinkled with gags and a lot of heart”, although she also noted the lack of character development and the story being “too drawn out at times”.

 Sotto later addressed criticism of the film in a taped interview, stating “I’m open to all criticism, most especially if it's constructive.
 This is what we call democracy.
 I respect everyone's opinions.
 Just as how I respect the millions of viewers who were happy and amused at our film,” He later added, “What's important is it was a record-breaking festival.”